ICHydro/Riverlabs/docs/en/operation/quick-start/first-deployment-checklist.md

 ### Physical Condition

-- Enclosure intact, no cracks or damage
+- Enclosure intact with no cracks or damage
 - Seals and gaskets in good condition
-- Cable glands tight
+- Cable glands are tight
 - Sensor clean and undamaged
 - Sensor lens/transducer free of debris
-- All screws and fasteners tight
+- All screws and fasteners are tight
 - Silica gel pack present and fresh (should not be off-colour)

 ---